-3.4.
-Intellectual Property and International Pathways for Appropriating Value from Endogenous Technological Innovation
+International Pathways 3.3.
+Intellectual Property and Appropriating Value from Endogenous Technological Innovation

 A stream of research has emerged in the literature supporting the theory that variations in outward-bound patenting activity influence the relative levels of economic development of countries.
 Our research contributes to that literature by empirically identifying and elaborating the mechanisms by which outward-bound patenting activity is translated into national economic benefit.
 The focus is on the protection from imitation of knowledge-intensive exports of physical products on the territory of an importer.